For FHWA-funded projects, H&LP and FHWA are the only entities that have the authority to initiate Section 7 consultation with the Services:

 Tip: The WSDOT BA Outline (.doc 279kb)is recommended by H&LP for local agencies to use when preparing ESA documents.
 This outline was developed alongside the Services to provide a standard format for BAs.

-- Next, the local agency contacts the Regional Local Programs Engineer
+- Next, the local agency contacts the Region Local Programs Engineer.

 - H&LP then coordinates a review by a WSDOT ESA biologist.
 This review may take up to 30 days.